react-boilerplate/react-boilerplate/docs/general/files.md

+# Files

+Some explanation for a few of the configuration files lying around this boilerplate.

-# Files in the root folder
+## Files in the root folder

 * `.babelrc`: The Babel configuration.
 Babel is a ES6 to ES5 JavaScript transpiler, which means it's the tool that allows us to use ES6 in our applications.